mattorama/tufterati/README.md

 make up
 ```

-* do the one-time build for plotly in Jupyter Lab
+* run any of the docker commands in the `Makefile`, e.g.,

 ```
-bash sh/setup_jupyter_plotly.sh
+make psql
 ```

 * export the environment variables for Python